markgordon22/Travel-Tips-Ireland/README.md

 ## The project Goal

-The goal of this project is to make a top quality travel website with beautiful imagery of Ireland's tourist hot spots for people wishing to visit Ireland and for Irish people aswell.
+The goal of this project is to make a top quality travel website with beautiful imagery of Ireland's tourist hot spots.
+The target market is specifically for people from outside of Ireland wishing to travel too Ireland.

 # User Goals

 * As a user, I want to find contact details for the Travel website.
-* As a user, I want to find an about page where the user can get to know the company and what they strive to achieve.
+* As a user, I want to find an about page where the user can read a brief description of Ireland.
 * As a user, I want to find the travel destinations that the company are advertising.
 * As a user, I want to find information about the particular destinations being advertised.
 * As a user, I want to find nice imagery of the destinations.